ansible/community-docs/contribution_to_project.rst

 - :ref:`Contributing to the community<Contributing to community>`.
 - :ref:`Other kinds of contributions<Other kinds of contributions>`.

-Most types of contribution do not require programming skills.
+Most types of contributions do not require programming skills.

 .. _Contributing to codebase: